sagarpatel8384/gift-exchange-app/README.md

 ## Data Analytics

-In addition to the user experience, GiftExchange has built out a site administrator panel that provides visual representation of various user and group data.
+In addition to the user experience, GiftSwap has built out a site administrator panel that provides visual representation of various user and group data.
 The below screenshots utilize the [chartkick](https://github.com/ankane/chartkick) gem.

 ![users by state](/app/assets/images/user-location-by-state.png)
 ![users by country](/app/assets/images/user-location-by-country.png)